patrikpop10/Youtube-Scraper/README.md

 # Youtube-Scrapper
-Youtube Scraper for analysis of the trending page\n
+Youtube Scraper for analysis of the trending page

 Components:
   DONE: